MEd Dual Certification Elementary Education & Special Education New England campus experience

 Openings projected each year for kindergarten and elementary school teachers through 2033, according to the U.S. Bureau of Labor Statistics (BLS).1

-Median annual salary for kindergarten and elementary school teachers in May 2023, according to the BLS.1
+Median annual salary nationally for kindergarten and elementary school teachers in May 2023, according to the BLS.1 Statistic not based on wage data for SNHU graduates.

 Understanding the numbers